StardustCollective/constellation-ledger-native-app/docs/apdu.md

 |--------|-------------------|-------------|
 | `4`    | `length`   		 | total length of payload to be signed |
 | `<variable>` | `payload`   | message to be signed, can span multiple packets |

+Max `length` is 768 bytes minus 20 bytes of bip44 path, minus 32 bytes of message prefix and is currently 706 bytes for the actual message to be signed

 BIP44 path is the last data transmitted in either a single or multiple packet scenerio, appended directly to `payload`.